mhaseeb1991/FlutterClassRoom/README.md

 # FlutterClassRoom
 This repo is created for the learning purpose of Flutter Application Development.

-It consists of assignement and personal learning code.
+It consists of assignments and personal learning code.